Parents encouraged to attend virtual webinars to protect young people from gangs and County Lines

 Parents across Norfolk are being asked to sign-up to a series of virtual workshops aimed at educating them about the dangers of criminal exploitation of young people.

-The 60-minute long webinars, which are specifically created for parents and guardians, are due to take place on the 1, 8 and 17 September.
+The 60-minute long webinars, which are specifically created for parents and guardians, are due to take place on the 1, 8,17 and 22 September, with more dates to follow.

 By the end of each event it is hoped parents will, crucially be able to understand the meaning of the term County Lines, understand the methods used to exploit young people, recognise key signs and indicators and encourage healthy conversations with their children.